 If you click a link on this page and make a purchase, we may receive a small commission at no extra cost to you.
 Learn more

-5 Ways to Speed up a Slow Windows 10 PC
+7 Ways to Speed up a Slow Windows 10 PC

-So Today I am going to share 5 Proven methods I use to keep my PC fresh so it doesn’t slow down and affect my work.
+So I am going to share 7 Proven methods I use to keep my PC fresh so it doesn’t slow down and affect my work.

 Switch to SSD for Boot Drive

-There is a long case to be made about whether Solid State Drives or the Mechanical Hard Disk Drives are better for conventional storage but there is No Doubt about SSDs being Superior storage medium for Boot-drives for one simple Reason – SSDs are the fastest when it comes to quick data transfers.
+There is a long case to be made about whether Solid State Drives or Mechanical Hard Disk Drives are better for conventional storage but there is No Doubt about SSDs being Superior storage medium for Boot-drives for one simple reason – SSDs are the fastest when it comes to quick data transfers.

 That is the reason Apple started using them in their products, faster computer makes a better user experience.